eyahAsuquo/eyahAsuquo/README.md

-- 👋 Hi, I’m @eyahAsuquo
+- 👋 Hi, I’m @eyahAsuquo, an aspiring Flutter & Frontend Developer.
-  an aspiring .
-Welcome to my GitHub profile!

 - 👀 I’m interested in Flutter & Frontend Development
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on open-source projects and with fellow developers!